 No interest category shall constitute more than one-third of the overall consensus body membership to provide balance in the GVS Consensus Body in order to preserve an equal balance and ensure a lack of dominance.

-CAAS was accredited by ANSI in October 2015, and published Ground Vehicle Standards version 1.0 in March 2016, with an effective date of July 1, 2016.
+CAAS was accredited by ANSI in October 2015, and published Ground Vehicle Standards V1.0 in 2016.
+The current version, Ground Vehicle Standards V2.0 went into effect July 1, 2019.

 GVS is on a three-year revision cycle; NFPA 1917 is on a five-year revision cycle.